samuvf/flappy-bird/README.md

 # Flappy-Bird

-## A simple recreation of the classic flappy bird game using LUA language and LOVE framework
+ A simple recreation of the classic flappy bird game using LUA language and LOVE framework

-# Technics
+## Technics

-State Machine: A fundamental design pattern used to organize game logic (Menu, Play, Score states), ensuring clean and scalable code.
+**State Machine**: A fundamental design pattern used to organize game logic (Menu, Play, Score states), ensuring clean and scalable code.

-Parallax & Infinite Scrolling: Techniques implemented to create visual depth and continuous background movement.
+***Parallax & Infinite**: Scrolling: Techniques implemented to create visual depth and continuous background movement.

-Procedural Generation: Logic for dynamic pipe spawning, making every playthrough unique.
+**Procedural Generation**: Logic for dynamic pipe spawning, making every playthrough unique.

-Game Physics: Implementation of gravity, anti-gravity (flapping mechanics), and precise collision detection.
+**Game Physics**: Implementation of gravity, anti-gravity (flapping mechanics), and precise collision detection.

-Sprite Rendering: Efficient handling and manipulation of visual assets.
+**Sprite Rendering**: Efficient handling and manipulation of visual assets.

-# Getting Starded
+## Getting Starded

 1. clone this project
 2. Make sure you have Lua and LOVE installed